Soap bubble: Freezing

 Freezing of small soap bubbles happens within 2 seconds after setting on snow (at air temperature around –10...–14 °C).

 Art

 Soap bubble performances combine entertainment with artistic achievement.
 They require a high degree of skill.
 Some performers use common commercially available bubble liquids while others compose their own solutions.
 Some artists create giant bubbles or tubes, often enveloping objects or even humans.
 Others manage to create bubbles forming cubes, tetrahedra and other shapes and forms.
 Bubbles are sometimes handled with bare hands.
 To add to the visual experience, they are sometimes filled with smoke, vapour or helium and combined with laser lights or fire.
 Soap bubbles can be filled with a flammable gas such as natural gas and then ignited.

+Professional bubble artists include Tom Noddy, Fan Yang and The Amazing Bubble Man.